Bezifabr/Test/README.md

 and how you solve problems which you can deal with in regular work on our projects.

-This task is property of ERGO and can not be used, copied and shared outside.
+This task is property of the ERGO and can not be used, copied and shared outside.

 ## Descripion of task
 Create the REST API.